Tiger Kart Club

 Observed Driving Sessions

-Before a Cadet-aged Driver can compete in a race, they must pass an Observed Driving Session (ODS).
+Before a Driver can compete in a race, they must pass an Observed Driving Session (ODS).

-Once the Driver has passed their ODS, they’ll be issued with a D-Grade licence which entitles the Driver to a “P” plate.
+Once a Driver has passed their ODS, they’ll be issued with a D-Grade license which entitles the Driver to a “P” plate.
 The Driver must display a “P” plate in a location adjacent to their competition number at all times whilst they are on a track – including practice and racing.

-The “P” Plate must continue to be used until such time as a Driver has been upgraded to the next level of licence or other conditions as outlined in the karting rules.
+The “P” Plate must continue to be used until such time as a Driver has been upgraded to the next level of license or other conditions as outlined in the karting rules.

 Driving Instructors/Coaches recognised by Karting Australia must have a valid Working With Children Check.